inspiredlabs/cwb/src/routes/about/facilitators.md

 region: en
 draft: true
 images: ["./images/tai-chi.jpg"]
-layout:
+layout: article

 ---

+# Facilitators

+Our Facilitators are anything but clowns.
+They work in crisis zones, areas of natural disaster, prisons and hospitals.
+They are broadly skilled across education, physical theatre, drama, dance, music, circus and comedy.
 Our Facilitators are highly skilled professional artists.

-They work across physical theatre, drama, dance, music, circus and comedy.
-They are anything but clowns.
-The common thread that ties us all together is a powerful belief that laughter, joy and play can make the world a more hopeful and peaceful place.
+The common thread that ties them together, is a powerful belief that laughter, joy and play can make the world a more hopeful and peaceful place.

-​Many of the artists who volunteer with **Clowns Without Borders** also work in crisis zones, areas of natural disaster, prisons and hospitals.

-High levels of sensitivity and awareness are necessary to work effectively in these settings.
-And that's why our Facilitators are experts in creating safe, joyful spaces where children and young people feel welcome.
+Working in crisis, demands people with high levels of sensitivity and awareness to work effectively.
+That's why our Facilitators are experts in creating safe, joyful spaces where children and young people feel welcome.

-We have a team of 21 Facilitators, and counting.
+We have a team of 21 Facilitators&hellip; and counting.

 Find out more about how to become a Facilitator and [work with us](https://clownswithoutborders.org.uk/work-with-us/).